lynphan/Mobile-Phone-Breathing-Detection/index.md

 ## Example 1: Sitting Up With Normal Breathing

+Let's analyze some data.
+This is a sample taken from participant sitting at a computer desk for ten minutes, and contains about 26000 samples.

 {% include image.html url="sample-log-1-screenshot.png" description="source: Lyn Phan" %}

+As we can see here, this is the CSV log file opened up in Excel.
+Unfortunately Excel can't handle than many lines so all the graphs have been created in LibreOffice Calc instead.
+Ideally I'd be using some proper charting tool like Matplotlib's pyplot, but at the time of writing there are some compatibility issues between Python on Windows and Numpy so I can't easily do that yet (see: [https://developercommunity.visualstudio.com/content/problem/1207405/fmod-after-an-update-to-windows-2004-is-causing-a.html](https://developercommunity.visualstudio.com/content/problem/1207405/fmod-after-an-update-to-windows-2004-is-causing-a.html)).

-{% include image.html url="01-01 buffer averages.png" description="source: Lyn Phan" %}
+{% include image.html url="01-01 accelerometer raw data.png" description="source: Lyn Phan" %}

+This first chart displays the raw data of the

-{% include image.html url="01-02 accelerometer raw data.png" description="source: Lyn Phan" %}
+{% include image.html url="01-02 buffer averages.png" description="source: Lyn Phan" %}

 {% include image.html url="01-03 total difference and maginitude.png" description="source: Lyn Phan" %}